 One of the very first of my frugal adventures?
 Making homemade laundry detergent.
 This one is so simple, it is literally impossible to screw this up.
 All you need is an old food processor – we use one handed down from Paul’s grandmother – or a cheese grater.
 Note that the food processor will work wonders and you’ll be done in just a few short moments.

-I choose to make the powdered detergent because it is MUCH faster, cleaner and easier to make.
+I choose to make the powdered detergent because it is MUCH faster, cleaner and so much easier to make.
 You could double this recipe, or halve it if you’re just wanting to try it out before fully committing.
 This will last quite a while as you’re only using about 2 tablespoons per load.
+Another thing I love about making my own?
+The ingredients are similar to that of the homemade dishwasher detergent tabs, so I can whip them up at the same time.
+Two birds, I say.

 *Fels Naptha is a preferred bar soap for powdered homemade laundry detergent (you can find it just about anywhere near the detergents) but in a pinch you can substitute any other perfume/dye free bar soap.